Šaban Bajramović: Origin and early life

-Bajramović was born in Niš into a Muslim Roma family of Romani people in Serbia, of the Arlije in the Gypsy quarters (Ciganska mahala).
-He spoke of himself "I am not Romani, I am a Serb, a Serbian Gypsy".
-His surname comes from the Turkish word for Eid, which is Bajram, the word is used in the Balkan region for Eid and also is a common surname in Muslim communities.
+Bajramović was born in Niš into a Muslim Arlije Romani family in the Gypsy quarters (ciganska mahala).
+He spoke of himself: "I am not Romani, I am a Serb, a Serbian Gypsy".
+His surname comes from the Turkish word for Eid, which is bayram, the word is used in the Balkan region for Eid and also is a common surname in Muslim communities.
 He attended primary school in Niš for only the first four years.
 On quitting school, he picked up his musical education on the street.
-He was nicknamed Šabi (Шаби).
+He was nicknamed "Šabi" (Шаби).
 His childhood was noted by extreme poverty, thus he worked as a busker to provide an income for his very poor family.
 In his free time, he enjoyed playing football, but was diagnosed with poliomyelitis as a child, which lead to a decline in his amateur football career.

 Imprisonment

 At 19 years he ran away from the army, out of love.
-As a deserter, he was sentenced to three years prison on the island Goli Otok.
+As a deserter, he was sentenced to three years in prison on the island of Goli Otok.
 He spent his time as a good goalkeeper in the prison football team.
 Because of his nimbleness and speed, they called him "Black Panther".
 Soon he forced his way into the prison orchestra that played, among other things, jazz (mostly Louis Armstrong, Frank Sinatra, and sometimes John Coltrane) with Spanish and Mexican pieces.